iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ### **Linear Regression:**
 - Predict a continuous numeric dependent variable based on one or more independent variables.
-- Predict a best-fit line (regression line) with the least errors or residuals.
+- Predict a best-fit line (finding a regression line that best fits the data) with the least errors or residuals.
-- Residual | Error: Difference between the actual and the predicted value for a given data point.
+- Residual | Error: Difference between the actual and predicted values for a given data point.
 - Learning a linear regression model means estimating the values of the coefficients (Slope and Intercept)
-- Linear regression is sensitive to overfittings and outliers.
+- Linear regression is sensitive to over fittings and outliers.
 - But can be prevented using [dimensionality reduction](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Unsupervised%20Learning/Dimensionality%20Reduction.md), [regularization](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Regularization.md), [standardization](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Regularization.md) and [cross validation](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Cross%20Validation.md)

 ![Regression Line](Image/RegressionLine.png)